Menditect/documentation/docs/application-revision.md

 ### Change the Application revision for a Test Configuration

-### Apply a downloaded Application revision to Test Suites in a Test Configuration
+### Adapt Test Suites in a Test Configuration to a downloaded Application revision
-A new Application revision must be applied to the [Test Suites](test-suite) in a Test Configuration, in order to be able to execute the Test Configuration.
+[Test Suites](test-suite) in a Test Configuration must be adapted to a new downloaded Application revision, in order to be able to execute the Test Configuration.
 - Click the “Apply to Test Suites” button for the selected Test Configuration.
 MTA will evaluate all model changes and check the consistency of the Test Suite definitions with the Mendix model.
 If the test model and the Mendix model are not compliant a consistency error will be shown.

 Note that this can take some time depending on the size of the Mendix project, the number and size of Test Suites in the Test Configuration].